 - Powerlines is clear

-- Van Sickle Trail is clear almost all the way to the top.
+- Van Sickle Trail is clear

 - Christmas Valley Trail can now be ridden as a loop through the Rim Trail, there are still a couple snow hike-a-bikes and downed trees.